| You are here: Home: LCU 1 | 2006 : Richard J Gralla, MD

 that combination, and a 12.5-month survival with the bevacizumab, which

+indicates a 15 to 18 percent benefit to adding bevacizumab.
+DR LOVE: What are the clinical implications of these data?
 DR GRALLA: The difference in efficacy between the two arms was highly

 significant.
 Actually, both arms of the study did better than expected, so it’s